Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: The support of generalized sections of equivariant line bundles

 It remains to prove the second part of Theorem \ref{thm:alpha_cosine}, which is a straightforward reduction to known facts.

-\textit{Proof of Theorem \ref{thm:alpha_cosine}, second part.} We may assume $k\leq \frac n 2$.
+\begin{proof}[Proof of Theorem \ref{thm:alpha_cosine}, ii).]
+We may assume $k\leq \frac n 2$.
 It suffices to produce in each case a non-zero distribution in $\mathrm{Image}(S_\alpha)$ supported at $E_0$.
 Indeed, using the $\GL$-equivariant form of $S_\alpha$, convolving with an approximate identity on $\GL_n(\R)$ would then produce the desired smooth function of small support.

 When $S_\alpha$ is invertible (on smooth functions, or equivalently on distributions), the statement is trivial.
 This is the case if $\alpha\notin\mathbb Z$ by \cite[Theorem 4.15]{alesker_cosine}.